The sixteen year eight month career of D5115/24115 was spent allocated only to Scottish Region depots.

-Condition April: blue/yellow livery, gangway doors sheeted over, headlight fitted, shortened fuel water tank, full size water tank, boths tanks were fitted with circular gauges, blanking plates fitted (five holes), hand/footholds plated over, cantrail water filler sheeted over, three-rung bogie mounted footsteps, ridge sided sandboxes, three-piece miniature snowploughs (yellow), 'Inverness' inscribed between number and builders plate.
+Condition April: blue/yellow livery, gangway doors sheeted over, headlight fitted, shortened fuel water tank, full size water tank, boths tanks fitted with circular gauges, blanking plates fitted (five slats), hand/footholds plated over, cantrail water filler sheeted over, three-rung bogie mounted footsteps, ridge sided sandboxes, three-piece miniature snowploughs (yellow), small BR double arrow emblem on bodyside, 'Inverness' inscribed between number and builders plate.

 On October 10th 5115 was derailed all wheels near the Carlisle Fuel & Inspection depot.
 The locomotive had been left at the fuelling point, shut down, with handbrakes applied to the No.2 end bogie at 22.00 hours.
 Within ten minute it had rolled away and derailed by the catch points.
 The Carlisle breakdown crane hauled by shunter 3169 was utilised to rerail 5115, the locomotive being back on the rails by 06.00 the next morning.

-By October 22nd all the remaining ScR Class 24’s were officially stored at several locations, the majority (at least fifteen) at Millerhill, leaving the remaining eleven active members all based at Crewe.
+By October 22nd all the remaining Scottish Region Class 24s were officially stored at several locations, the majority (at least fifteen) at Millerhill, leaving the remaining eleven active members all based at Crewe.
 However their retirement was not entirely because of their unserviceability.
-24121 was revived from store at Polmadie on October 22nd to work a Glasgow – Ayr service due to a death on the tracks disrupting the regular dmu services.
+24121 was revived from store at Polmadie on October 22nd to work a Glasgow – Ayr service due to a death on the tracks disrupting the regular diesel multiple unit services.
 Likewise 24115 was used extensively between late October and early December.
 It had been reactivated from Kingmoor, needing only a broken window to be fixed, then spending its time in eastern Scotland visiting most depots between Aberdeen & Millerhill.
-On October 22nd 24115 worked the 24115 19:52 Glasgow Queen Street - Dundee.
+On October 22nd 24115 worked the 19.52 Glasgow Queen Street - Dundee.
 Other passenger workings included rescuing 27011 after it failed near Dundee working the 15.10 Aberdeen - Glasgow on November 23rd, the 25th found it in charge of the 1E83 17.10 Edinburgh - Berwick.
 December 4th saw it working with 26043 on the Edinburgh - Carstairs leg of an SRPS excursion to London.

 The vast majority of the Class 24s withdrawn whilst allocated to the Scottish Region were scrapped at either Glasgow Works or Doncaster Works.
 24115 however was one of four Scottish Class 24s to be moved to Swindon Works for scrapping, a lengthy move and one that took it past its birthplace, Derby Works.